mfarizky/rice-price-webscrapping/README.md

 1. **Data Scraping**: Use the provided functions to scrape the rice price data for a specific date range and commodity.
 2. **Data Analysis**: After collecting the data, you can use pandas to perform further analysis or visualizations.

+## Output Format
+The scraped data is saved to a CSV file with the following columns:
+- tanggal (date)
+- min price
+- max price
+- avg price

 ## Requirements
 - Python 3.x
 - Libraries: